CUAHSI/gallery/project-documents/design/design-doc-1.0.md

 ## Functional Description

-This section outlines to primary functions of the CUAHSI Gallery and the general scope of work.
+This section outlines to primary functions and components of the CUAHSI Gallery.

+### Gallery Interface

+The gallery interface encompasses all of the web pages and categories that are displayed on webpage.
+Example content should be grouped into categories for easy searching and discovery.
+Most importantly, the core gallery code shouldn't require manual intervention (e.g. compiling and re-deploying) to include additional community-contributed examples.
+The key components of this interface are listed below:

+  - Support both high-level categories (e.g. programming language) as well as theme/topic-based categories (e.g. educational, national water model, etc.).
+  - Mechanism for community scientists to easily contribute examples that are stored in repositories such as HydroShare.

+### Example Landing Page

+### Example Storage and Hosting

+### Community Contribution

 ## Goals and Milestones